abhishek1608/Tutorials/README.md

 # Image Recognition
-This is Image Recognition API developed for the Course
+This is Image Recognition API used for object detection.